MontanaFlossCo/Flint-Documentation/1.0/guides/activities.md

     static var description = "Open a document"

-    /// Declare the types of activity we want published.
-    /// This is all we have to do, aside from add `NSUserActivityTypes` to Info.plist
-    /// and list the activity IDs.
-See docs for details static var activityTypes: Set<ActivityEligibility> = [.perform, .handoff]
+    /// Declare the types of activity we want published. static var activityTypes: Set<ActivityEligibility> = [.perform, .handoff]

     static func perform(with context: ActionContext<DocumentRef>, using presenter: DocumentPresenter, completion: ((ActionPerformOutcome) -> ())) {